 Additionally, put warning signs where potential falls could occur.

 It only takes a little ice and inattentive eyes for someone to take a tumble down a set of stairs.
 Add salt to your stairs, too, and place mats with plenty of traction to give people a good footing (and to keep lawsuits away from your business).

 You reduce the amount of snow and ice people track in your business, but you won’t be able to get rid of all of it.
 This is why you need quality mats that can efficiently absorb as much water as possible.
 Place “slippery when wet” signs around these mats and should any water start to collect, mop it up.

 Being safe is crucial, but accidents can and will happen.
 Your business deserves to be covered, and you deserve to save money while protecting your business.
-To find the right business insurance that will protect and cover your company, be sure to contact Scavone Insurance Center, located in White Plains!
+To find the right business insurance that will protect and cover your company, be sure to contact Scavone Insurance Agency Center LLC, located in White Plains!